md-sakib-khan/md-sakib-khan/README.md

 - 👋 Hi, I’m @MdSakibKhan
-- 👀 I’m interested in Data Science and Software Development.
+- 👀 I’m interested in Data Science and Software Engineering.
 - 📫 How to reach me ...
 Email : hrk.sakib@gmail.com

 <!---